Handling asynchronous responses from the Artificial Intelligence API

 Install and setup ngrok

-If you are doing development on your local laptop, or on a machine that is not publicly accessible on the Internet, then we recommend you download and install ngrok if you have not already.
+If you are doing development on your local computer, or on a machine that is not publicly accessible on the Internet, then we recommend you download and install ngrok if you have not done so.
 Once installed, start your ngrok server and make note of its https URL.
-You will need to use this URL later when specifying the webhook in Artificial Intelligence API requests.
+You will need to use this URL later when specifying the webhook callback address in Artificial Intelligence API requests.

 Create and start a simple web server

-Let's create a simple web server on your local machine to receive webhook notifications when your Artificial Intelligence API file is processed and ready to be recevied.
+Let's create a simple web server on your local machine to receive webhook notifications when your Artificial Intelligence API file is processed and ready to be received.

 Create a file called server.js using the contents below.
-Edit server.js to properly reference the NGROK_URL generated in the previous step.
+Set the PORT to the same port number opening for the ngrok tunnel.

 const http = require('http');